Azure-Samples/azure-ai-vision-sdk/README.md

 ## Support

 Please [open a new issue in this repo](https://github.com/Azure-Samples/azure-ai-vision-sdk/issues) if you encounter any problems building or running the samples, or have any additional questions about the SDK.
-This is the preferred method if getting support.
+This is the preferred method of getting support.
 Note that these issues will be visible to the public, so please do not include any sensitive information.

 Alternatively, you can contact Microsoft's Vision SDK development team directly by sending an e-mail to  `vision-sdk@microsoft.com`.